odoonz/operating-unit/account_operating_unit/README.rst

 This module allows a company to manage the accounting based on Operating Units (OU's).

-* The financial reports (Trial Balance, P&L, Balance Sheet), allow to report the balances of one or more OU's.

 * If a company wishes to report Balance Sheet and P&L accounts based on OU's, they should indicate at company level that the OU's are self-balanced, and the corresponding Inter-Operating Unit clearing account.